Adroiti/docs-for-code-review-tools/tfsec/azure-appservice-use-secure-tls-policy.md

 The TLS version being outdated and has known vulnerabilities.

-**Resolution**: Use a more recent TLS/SSL policy for the App Service
+**Resolution**: Use a more recent TLS/SSL policy for the App Service.

 ## Examples